 Odachi Sword Size:A Deep Dive into the Legendary Weapon

 The blade length of an Odachi typically ranges from 90 cm to 150 cm, with some specially made katana exceeding 150 cm.
-Due to its massive size, the katana was primarily used on the battlefield against cavalry and became one of the most formidable weapons among Japanese swords.
+During the Edo period, due to its massive size, the katana was primarily used on the battlefield against cavalry and became one of the most formidable weapons among Japanese swords.

 The katana, also known as Nodachi or 'Great Sword,' is a traditional Japanese weapon known for its remarkable length and battlefield impact.
-Compared to the more commonly known Katana, the katana holds a significant position in both functionality and historical use due to its unique dimensions.
+Compared to the more commonly known Japanese katana, the katana holds a significant position in both functionality and historical use due to its unique dimensions.

 1. What is an Odachi?

-The primary feature of an katana is its extraordinary length.
+The primary feature of an long swords,its extraordinary length.
 Typically, the blade of an katana exceeds 3 shaku (approximately 90 cm), with many examples reaching up to 5 shaku (around 150 cm) or even longer.
 This extended length means that the katana requires specialized techniques for use and carrying, often involving multiple people to effectively draw the sword.

 - Blade Length: The blade length of an Blade usually falls between 90 cm and 150 cm.
 However, some historical Blade far exceed this range, making them among the longest swords in Japanese history.